• Recipes

 Variations

-You can have some fun by switching out or adding to the very basic (and completely vegan) ingredients in your takana spaghetti by trying one or all of these variations:
+Have some fun switching out or adding to the simple ingredients in your takana spaghetti.
+A few ideas:

 FAQ